Encouraging and supporting physical activity in our community

 - Obesity.

-The key messages regarding physical activity and health are:
+The key messages on physical activity and health are:

 - Be active every day in as many ways as possible – for at least 30 minutes for adults and at least 60 minutes for children.